Grandfather pleads guilty in Puerto Rico cruise ship death

 The girl’s parents sued Royal Caribbean last year and accused the company of negligence.
 In response, Royal Caribbean said that surveillance video shows Anello leaning out the window for about eight seconds before lifting the girl by and out of the open window for 34 seconds before he lost his grip.
 The family said it would have been physically impossible for Anello to lean out like that.

-Royal Caribbean did not immediately respond to a request for comment on Thursday.
+Royal Caribbean did not respond to a request for comment on Thursday.